jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 In storytelling, logic and surprises counter-balance each other.
 Withholding one makes art films that are self-important, and withholding the other makes spectacle movies that are simple.
 Classic stories are good because they mix the two and create "logical surprises" that open our minds and change things.
 This is why art/spectacle stories don't have "spoilers", while we want to "go in fresh" for classic stories.

-You can see the difference in your favourite sitcom: _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory._ whichever.
+You can see the difference in your favourite sitcom such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
 They start off as classic stories, with characters who deal with relatable problems like not liking their jobs or being tired of dating.
-As these characters keep encountering problems, we learn more about them.
+As these characters keep encountering common problems, we learn more about them.

-However, in later seasons, to keep their-now popular-characters alive, the sitcoms keep them doing the same things.
+However, in later seasons, to keep their now popular characters alive, the sitcoms keep them living the same stories.
 Kramer can't get a job, Raj can't get a girl, Michael Scott can't get self-aware.
 Here sitcoms become art and spectacle stories.
-Art, as in these characters can't overcome problems anymore.
-And, spectacle, because we the audience keep watching even though we already know what's going to happen each time.
+Art, as in these characters can't overcome problems.
+And, spectacle, because we the audience keep watching even though we already know what's going to happen.

-Rousseau noticed society has classic, art, and spectacle stories, and goes through the same transitions.
-He also noticed how one works for equality and democracy, and the other two work to enrich the rich and distract the masses.
+Rousseau noticed society has classic, art, and spectacle stories, and goes through the same transition as long running sitcoms.
+Rousseau also noticed how one story works for equality and democracy, and the other two work to enrich the artists and distract the masses.

 ![Classic heroes](/img\diagrams\techvolution-protagonist-comparison.png)

 ## Politics of Stories

-Classic stories solve real-life problems.
-Art stories solve nothing.
-Spectacle is only a distraction.
+Classic stories tackle real-life problems.
+Art stories talk about themselves.
+Spectacle stories are a distraction.

 For politics, this means classic stories are about equality and democracy, while art and spectacle are about maintaining a heirarchy.
 I'll explain why.